Nanaimo: Museums

 The Nanaimo Art Gallery is a public art museum located downtown at 150 Commercial Street.
 In addition to contemporary exhibitions by local, national and international artists, the Gallery operates Art Lab which offers year-round art-based programs for learners of all ages.
 The Gallery also holds a collection of artwork, operates The Gallery Store, which features work by local artists and artisans, and runs Artists in the Schools, a program that operates across three school districts.

 The Nanaimo Museum is a public historical museum located downtown on the traditional territory of the Snuneymuxw First Nation at 100 Museum Way.

 The Vancouver Island Military Museum is a public military historical museum located at 100 Cameron Road.

-Arts
+Arts and culture

 The Port Theatre in downtown Nanaimo hosts many performers and shows during the year.

-Culture

 The Nanaimo bar, which is a no-bake cookie bar with custard filling, is a Canadian dessert named after Nanaimo.

 Nanaimo hosts the annual Nanaimo Marine Festival.
 Part of the festival includes the bathtub race.
 The race starts in the Nanaimo Harbour downtown, goes around Entrance Island, north-west to Winchelsea Islands by Nanoose Bay and finish in Departure Bay back in Nanaimo.
 Until the 1990s the race alternated between racing from Nanaimo to Vancouver and from Vancouver to Nanaimo.